 Most recently, Jacqueline served as an assistant principal at Nelson County High School.
 She is currently pursuing a doctorate in Educational Leadership at the University of Kentucky.

-As Lieutenant Governor, Jacqueline will focus on creating an excellent public education system in Kentucky that will produce the future leaders of our Commonwealth.
-She will also concentrate on the many challenges facing rural Kentucky.
-Jacqueline is determined to give a voice to Kentuckians who feel shut out, but refuse to back down – to build a Kentucky that works for all of us.
+As Lieutenant Governor, Jacqueline is focused on creating a comprehensive cradle-to-career public education and job training system in Kentucky that will produce the future leaders of our Commonwealth.
+As a fifth-generation Mercer Countian, she also concentrates on the many challenges facing rural Kentucky.
+Jacqueline is determined to build a better Kentucky for everyone.